Bytes and Bits

 ★★★★★

 This work by WebGL Compute represents a significant contribution to the field of GPU Computing.
 The author's approach to WebGL demonstrates a sophisticated understanding that will benefit both novice and experienced readers alike.
-Particularly noteworthy is the discussion on GPU Computing, which provides fresh insights into Web Development.
-The methodological rigor and theoretical framework make this an essential read for anyone interested in GPU Computing.
-While some may argue that Graphics Programming, the overall quality of the research and presentation is undeniable.
-This volume will undoubtedly become a standard reference in the field of Parallel Programming.
+Particularly noteworthy is the discussion on High‑Performance Computing, which provides fresh insights into Graphics Programming.
+The methodological rigor and theoretical framework make this an essential read for anyone interested in Web Development.
+While some may argue that GLSL, the overall quality of the research and presentation is undeniable.
+This volume will undoubtedly become a standard reference in the field of GLSL.

 ★★★★★

 WebGL Compute offers a compelling take on WebGL, though not without flaws.
-While the treatment of High‑Performance Web is excellent, I found the sections on Web Development less convincing.
-The author makes some bold claims about GPGPU that aren't always fully supported.
+While the treatment of GLSL is excellent, I found the sections on Browser Compute less convincing.
+The author makes some bold claims about Parallel Programming that aren't always fully supported.
 That said, the book's strengths in discussing Parallel Programming more than compensate for any weaknesses.
-Readers looking for Graphics Programming will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on High‑Performance Computing, if not the definitive work.
+Readers looking for Parallel Programming will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Parallel Programming, if not the definitive work.

 ★★★★☆